 Feeling overwhelmed?
 Homeowners insurance might just be the most complex type of coverage around.
 But worry not — we're here to simplify it for you.
-To get a better grasp of the nooks and crannies of your policy, spend a minute with our coverage overview to find out all the pieces that can fit into a homeowners policy.
+To get a better grasp of the nooks and crannies of your policy, spend a minute with our coverage overview to find out all the pieces that can fit into a homeowners plan.

 how home insurance works: breaking down your coverage

 Generally speaking, the main function of home insurance is similar to that of auto insurance: protect you from financial loss after a covered incident.
-Home insurance is typically used to safeguard the following:
+More specifically, home insurance is typically used to safeguard the following:

 - Your home's structure and other structures on your property

 - Your personal belongings

 - Your liability for others' injuries sustained on your property or that you're otherwise responsible for

-But within this framework, you have a ton of choices.
+Within this framework, you also have a ton of choices.
 For instance, did you know you can tailor contents insurance based on category (like "sporting goods" or "silverware")?
 Did you know there's home coverage specifically designed for protecting your garden, or even for retrieving computer data?
 And that's just for starters.
 Get your free quote to find out all the ways you can personalize your Esurance policy.

 what does home insurance protect against?